Blazebit/blaze-persistence/README.md

 Here some notes about setting up a local environment for testing.

+== Checkstyle in IntelliJ

+.
+Build the whole thing with `mvn clean install` once to have the checkstyle-rules jar in your M2 repository .
+Install the CheckStyle-IDEA Plugin
+.
+After a restart, go to Settings > Other Settings > Checkstyle .
+Add a _Third party check_ that points to the _checkstyle-rules.jar_ of your M2 repository .
+Add a configuration file named *Blaze-Persistence Checkstyle rules* pointing to `checkstyle-rules/src/main/resources/blaze-persistence/checkstyle-config.xml`
+.
+Use `target/checkstyle.cache` for the property `checkstyle.cache.file`

+Now you should be able to select *Blaze-Persistence Checkstyle rules* in the dropdown of the CheckStyle window. + Click on *Check project* and checkstyle will run once for the whole project, then it should do some work incrementally.

 == Firebird

 When installing the 3.x version, you also need a 3.x JDBC driver.